 These meal prep hacks will make meal planning easy while saving you time and sanity.
-These tips and tricks are so good you will using them all year long!
+These tips and tricks are so good you will want to use them all year long!

 The whirlwind of parties, gatherings, errands to run, gifts to buy, and decorating duties this holiday season leaves little time for meal planning!